-Each kite system is capable of generating around 500 kilowatts of energy, enough to supply electricity to around 430 homes.
-The technology will be tested on a former RAF training base in south-west Scotland from 2017.
+The company says each kite system will be capable of generating around 500 kilowatts of energy, enough to supply electricity to around 430 homes.
+The technology will be tested on a former RAF training base in south-west Scotland.

 Ultimately KPS envisages hundreds of devices operating "like an offshore windfarm" both on land and at sea, according to its founder Bill Hampton.

 "My vision is to build a system that is deployable anywhere in the world," says the former hydraulics engineer.
 "There are many regions that are unable to use wind turbines because of weather conditions or the fact that the sea is too deep."

 Their ambition has impressed Shell Technology Ventures (STV), Shell’s corporate venturing arm, which alongside German energy company E.On and US-based oil services firm Schlumberger, made the £5 million investment.

 It has allowed the company to expand quickly.
 In just over a year KPS, which first appeared on Shell's radar through its GameChanger programme, has grown from 10 to over 25 staff.
 It has also bolstered its senior management with hires that include a new chief executive and chairman.

 "From our first encounter we could see a passion in KPS to take decades-old kite technology and adapt it for power generation," recalls Marian Marino, GameChanger’s General Manager.

 "Over time, KPS has convinced me that its high-altitude kite power solution has disruptive potential for the wind industry," adds Geert van de Wouw, the STV Managing Director.
 "It is an interesting contribution to renewable energy generation and a good fit to explore through Shell’s New Energies business."